dkm/OsmAnd-AddressMaps/README.md

 (Important: Use lowercase characters).

-After some time you should a file like france-address.osm.pbf *(Note that the france-latest.osm.pbf file is the orginal complete raw map downloaded from geofabrik.
+After some time you should have a file like france-address.osm.pbf *(Note that the france-latest.osm.pbf file is the orginal complete raw map downloaded from geofabrik.
 You can remove that one)*